stouch/docs/api/reference.md

 The example above will return all projects that have the user with ID 1, 2, and 3 as collaborator.

-Using `has` will return items that has at least the mininum number given as related items.
+Using `has` will return items with at least that mininum number of related items.

 Example of requesting projects with at least one contributor: